-The Little River Conservancy is a 501(c)3 organization founded by residents of the Little River and the surrounding communities.
-It serves as both a educational organization, and an umbrella organization to connect the many communities and agencies that are involved with the long term health and stewardship of the Little River and watershed.
+The Little River Conservancy is a 501(c)3 organization founded by residents around the Little River and the surrounding communities.
+It serves as both an educational organization, and an umbrella organization to connect the many communities and agencies that are involved with the long term health and stewardship of the Little River and watershed.

 The Little River Conservancy is focused on three core goals: